conan-io/docs/glossary.rst

       A component that is directly referenced by a program.

    transitive dependency
-      Dependency that is induced by the dependency that the program references directly.
+      A dependency that is induced by the dependency that the program references directly.

    profile
       A profile is the set of different settings, options, environment variables and build